-A protocol has been developed to outline the requirements for landholders and wild dog committees in relation to the use of meat for preparing baits containing sodium fluoroacetate (1080) for the purposes of baiting declared pest animals under the Land Protection (Pest and Stock Route Management) Act 2002.
+A protocol has been developed to outline the requirements for landholders and wild dog committees in relation to the use of meat for preparing baits containing sodium fluoroacetate (1080) for the purposes of baiting invasive animals under the Biosecurity Act 2014.

 The protocol was developed by the Department of Agriculture and Fisheries (DAF), Safe Food Production Queensland and the Department of Environment and Heritage Protection, and supports the government´s ongoing commitment to tackling pest animals.

 The new protocol will help property owners wanting to use livestock destroyed on their property as a source of bait meat for wild dogs.

 Landholders are also able to use the skinned carcass of commercially harvested macropods as a source of bait meat.

 Under the protocol all animals slaughtered for bait meat must be killed humanely in accordance with the appropriate animal welfare codes of practice.

 Strychnine is an extract from seeds of Strychnos plant species.
 It is a fast-acting chemical registered for wild dog and fox control.

 The use of strychnine is strictly regulated, and landowners are required to obtain a permit from Queensland Health before they can obtain, possess or use the chemical.

 Zinc phosphide is available as a commercial product for the control of mice in crops.
 Other anticoagulant chemicals are registered for mouse control in sheds and domestic situations.
 Users of commercial chemicals should always read the label instructions and strictly adhere to directions.